SUwonglab/CausalEGM/README.md

 ## Support

 Found a bug or would like to see a feature implemented?
 Feel free to submit an [issue](https://github.com/SUwonglab/CausalEGM/issues/new/choose).
 Have a question or would like to start a new discussion?
-You can also always send us an [email](liuqiao@stanford.edu).
+You can also always send us an [e-mail](mailto:liuqiao@stanford.edu?subject=[GitHub]%20CausalEGM%20project).
 Your help to improve CausalEGM is highly appreciated!
 For further information visit [https://causalegm.readthedocs.io/](https://causalegm.readthedocs.io/).